-Stefflon Don Looks Like A Snack In Leopard Print Swimsuit
+Stefflon Don Teases Cleavage In Leopard-Print Swimsuit

 “I love that rose tattoo,” a fifth follower commented.

 The “Envy Us” rapper recently debuted a new look where she was seen wearing her hair in dreadlocks, per The Inquisitr.
-The set of photos went down a treat as they achieved over 300,000 likes.
+The set of photos proved to be a treat for her fans, as the update garnered over 300,000 likes.

 She is currently in a relationship with Nigerian artist Burna Boy.
 Rumors came out implying that the duo had split up after old videos of Burna and his ex-girlfriend appeared online.
 However, Stefflon put those headlines to rest on her Instagram story.